stefanopini/simple-HRNet/README.md

  [YOLOv3](https://github.com/eriklindernoren/PyTorch-YOLOv3/tree/47b7c912877ca69db35b8af3a38d6522681b3bb3)
  (enabled by default).
 - A reference code that runs a live demo reading frames from a webcam or a video file.
+- A relatively-simple code for training and testing the HRNet network.
+- A specific script for training the network on the COCO dataset.

 #### Class usage